2024 Solar Incentives Guide for Seymour, IN - Tax Credits & Rebates

 Federal Solar Incentives

-When people think of solar incentives, federal incentives might be the first thing that comes to mind.
-A federal incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a given percentage of your solar system's cost.
+When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
+It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit that reduces your taxes by a specified percentage of the money you spend installing solar panels.

-The ITC applies to the total cost of installing solar panels, including the panels themselves as well as labor, equipment and accessories.
-You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
-The tax credit ranges from 26-30% of total costs depending on when your project was completed.
-There is no maximum amount you can claim.
+The ITC is applied to the total cost of installing solar panels, including the panels themselves as well as equipment, labor and accessories.
+This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
+Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
+There is no maximum claim amount.

-The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
+The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-The Clean Energy Credit is valid until 2035.
-Solar installation projects started after January 1, 2022, and completed by the end of 2032 may qualify for a 30% tax credit; the amount will then decrease slightly each year until the current program ends.
-The expansion also makes it easier to get credit for energy storage systems, starting in 2023.
+The new Clean Energy Credit is valid until 2035.
+Homeowners can now apply for a 30% credit for solar systems that began installation after January 1, 2022, and are completed by the end of 2032.
+The credit will then be decreased by a few percentage points every year until it expires.
+Beginning in 2023, it will also be easier to claim credits for energy storage systems under the new laws.

 State & Local Solar Incentives